 My friend has a horse, so here are some gratuitous horse pictures (also showing my recently finished Perry cardigan).

 I am a lizard.
 Not literally, obviously, but I grew up in a very warm climate.
 So when it gets cold out I get very very cold.
 Last winter I decided I wanted the warmest, fuzziest bathrobe ever, so I started shopping around.
 They were all so expensive!
 So, frugal woman that I am, I decided to make one.
 How hard could it be?
 Knitting would take too long, so I decided to sew it.
 Out I went to my nearest fabric store and bought the fuzziest pretty fabric I could find.
 I didn’t have a pattern.
 But I am a smart, independent woman who doesn’t need no pattern!
 I measured myself.
 And then did some math.
 Measured again.
 Measured fabric.
 Did more math.
 Confused myself.
-Then repeated the whole process until I was satisfied that I was
+Then repeated the whole process until I was satisfied that I was probably right.